Just Say Whoa

 ASBC Exploring Gender Identity Support Group for Youths with Disabilities

-If you, a family member or friend are gender non-conforming, transgender or exploring significant gender issues and are disabled, please join us for this exciting opportunity to work with Nyle Biondi, MS LMFT and the Medicine Horse Program.
-This group is open to anyone between the ages of 9 and 20 with a disability and is not exclusive to those on the autism spectrum or people who only use traditional means of communication.
+This group is for participants who are gender non-conforming, transgender, non-binary or are questioning their gender and who also have a disability.
+Please join us for this exciting opportunity to work with Nyle Biondi, MS LMFT and Caitlyn Rotkiewicz.
+This group is open to anyone between the ages of 9 and 18 with a disability and is not exclusive to those on the autism spectrum.

 Please let us know if you are joining us.
-For additional information please contact ASBC at email@example.com or call us at 720-272-8231.
+Email firstname.lastname@example.org for more information.